 Holloa (pronounced 'holler') - A loud high pitched screaming shout by supporters or staff, oftenaccompanied by holding a cap in the air, to point out the direction taken by the quarry.

-Horse and Hound - Weekly magazine, published on Thursdays, which contains information on hunts, including many meets.
+Horse and Hound - Weekly magazine, published on Thursdays, which contains information on hunts.

 Hound - Hunting dogs are always referred to as hounds.

 Hound Parade - Hound Parades take place at local country shows and are often an opportunity for the hunt to improve their public relations.

 Hounds - Monthly magazine for hound hunting enthusiasts, available by subscription only.

 Humus - Rotting leaves and forest debris, used by earth stoppers to block the entrances to fox earths the morning before the hunt.

 Hunt Ball - Hunt Balls raise money for the hunt(s) concerned.
 Hunt officials wear 'special occasion' hunt dress.

 Jink - A sharp, almost right angled turn by a hunted animal, made to throw off its pursuers.
 See also straight and crook necked, and left and right handed.

 LACS - See League Against Cruel Sports.